Viv-VanHau/Waste-Classification/README.md

 **Dataset & Pre-trained Models:** You can find the full training files, weights, and the UWCD dataset at the following link:
 👉 [Insert your Drive Link Here]

+## 📚 Key References

+If you find this work useful for your research, please refer to the following datasets and foundational papers:

 ## System Components (The 5 Core Models)

 This repository is organized into 5 primary modules, each representing a specific stage of research: